Web DesignDesign TutorialsWorking with Clients

 Black

-The good thing is that white and black can have numerous, diverse shades between them, which means having darker and lighter tints will provide the same benefits, but with fewer negatives.
+The good thing is that white and black can have numerous, diverse shades, which means darker and lighter tints will provide the same benefits but with fewer negatives.

 Red